-The accompanying consolidated financial statements include Cue Biopharma Inc. and its wholly owned subsidiary, Cue Biopharma Securities Corporation, Inc (collectively "the Company").
-The Company has eliminated all intercompany transactions.
+Unless described otherwise, all references to the Company in the notes to the Company's consolidated financial statements include Cue Biopharma Securities Corporation, Inc. The Company has eliminated all intercompany transactions.

 Reclassifications

 Certain prior year amounts have been reclassified for consistency with the current year presentation.
 These reclassifications had no effect on the reported results of operations.